“We’re moving to containers, but should we use ECS or EKS?”

 Case Study 3: E-commerce Platform (Switched from EKS to ECS)

-Outcome: After migrating to ECS, reduced operational incidents by 60% and decreased container infrastructure costs by 25%.
-Team reported higher satisfaction and faster feature delivery.
+After migrating to ECS, they reduced operational incidents by 60% and cut container infrastructure costs by 25%.
+The team was happier, and feature delivery got faster.

 Case Study 4: Healthcare Analytics Company (Switched from ECS to EKS)